 Accounting standards issued with a known effective date: IFRS 16 Leases will be applicable to fiscal years beginning on or after January 1, 2019, and provides a single lessee accounting model.
 This will require lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less, or the underlying asset has a low value.
-At present, the Company's sole lease is for office space.
-As such, the Company does not expect significant impact to the financial statements from the adoption of this standard.
+At present, the Company has only an informal agreement for share office space with a related party; the Company has not entered into any official leases.
+As such, the Company does not expect any impact to the financial statements from the adoption of this standard.